List of Blade Runner characters: Ana Stelline

-Dr. Ana Stelline (Carla Juri) is a scientist who designs the implanted memories that Wallace Corporation installs into its new replicants: the replicants are aware that these memories are implants they did not personally experience, but their presence drastically improves their mental stability.
-Empathetic to how replicants are used as slave-labor, Ana tries to give them pleasant memories to carry with them, even if they know they're artificial.
+Dr. Ana Stelline is a scientist who designs the implanted memories that Wallace Corporation installs into its new replicants: the replicants are aware that these memories are implants they did not personally experience, but their presence drastically improves their mental stability.
+Empathetic to how replicants are used as slave-labor, Dr. Stelline tries to give them pleasant memories to carry with them, even if they know they are artificial.
 Due to the complications that can arise, it is forbidden to base memory implants on the real memories of another person: they must be fabrications with no basis in real events.
-Nonetheless, Dr. Stelline secretly sneaks in a few of her best memories into some of the memory implants, as a gift.
-Ana actually does not directly work for Wallace Corporation: her "Stelline Corporation" is an independent sub-contractor (Wallace offered to buy her out, but she says she "enjoys her creative freedom").
+Nonetheless, she secretly sneaks in a few of her best memories into some of the memory implants, as a gift.
+She actually does not directly work for Wallace Corporation: her "Stelline Corporation" is an independent sub-contractor (Wallace offered to buy her out, but she says she "enjoys her creative freedom").

 Ostensibly, Dr. Stelline developed an immune system deficiency as a child, and has spent the past two decades living in a sterile clean-room in her company's compound, keeping her in seclusion from the outside world.
-Secretly, Ana is actually the daughter of Deckard and Rachael: living proof that replicants can be capable of reproducing on their own (and making Ana at least part-replicant through her mother).
-The replicant underground hid her as an infant and scrambled the records, seeing her birth as a miracle and Ana as their savior.
+Secretly, she is actually the daughter of Deckard and Rachael: living proof that replicants can be capable of reproducing on their own (and making her at least part-replicant through her mother).
+The replicant underground hid her as an infant and scrambled the records, seeing her birth as a miracle and believing her to be their savior.

-K comes to Ana's lab to investigate the wooden horse he found, which was in his allegedly fake memory implant.
-She confirms that it is a real memory, but not who it is from – either K or someone else.
+K comes to Dr. Stelline's lab to investigate the wooden horse he found, which was in his allegedly fake memory implant.
+She confirms that it is a real memory, but not who it is from; either K or someone else.
 The wooden horse was a gift from Deckard to his child, later etched with the child's birth date (the same day that Rachael died, from her grave marker).
 K suspects the memory of the horse is his own, and he is Rachael's son, but when he meets the replicant underground they reveal that Rachael's child was female.
-K then realizes that Ana was Rachael's child and it was her memory of the horse – because the best memories she gives to replicants like K are actually based on her own.
+K then realizes that Dr. Stelline was Rachael's child and it was her memory of the horse – because the best memories she gives to replicants like K are actually based on her own.

+She was portrayed by Carla Juri.